Writer and editor

 At last, there’s light at the end of the Covid tunnel.
 After nearly a year of recurring lockdowns and endless restrictions, Boris Johnson has unveiled his roadmap out of the pandemic.
 The government’s Covid-19 Response, announced on February 22, consists of four key steps that could see all restrictions in England lifted by June 21.
 But what does that mean for you and your job?
 If you have been furloughed, when can you expect to return to work?
 And what if you’re working from home?
 Here we explain what the roadmap means in terms of your work life.

-Before you get too excited at the thought of afterwork drinks, office gossip and nipping out for lunch with your work buddies, the dates in the Covid-19 Response are a best-case scenario.
+Before you get too excited at the thought of after-work drinks, office gossip, and nipping out for lunch with your work buddies, the dates in the Covid-19 Response are a best-case scenario.
 A gap of at least five weeks between each step will allow the government to assess whether the next phase can occur safely at the date given.

 Regardless of where your industry is on the roadmap, the government is urging everyone to continue to work from home if at all possible for at least the next few months.
 This advice will be reviewed before the fourth and final step, scheduled for June 21, gets the go-ahead.
-The exceptions, once again, include key workers (see the list here) and those who work in other people’s homes such as nannies, cleaners and tradespeople.
+The exceptions, once again, include key workers (see the list here) and those who work in other people’s homes such as nannies, cleaners, and tradespeople.
 As industries open up, more and more people who cannot do their jobs from home will return to the workplace.

-If everything goes to plan—the vaccine rollout continues apace, infection rates remain stable and nasty new variants don’t emerge—the following four steps are scheduled to gradually reopen the economy:
+If everything goes to plan—the vaccine rollout continues apace, infection rates remain stable, and nasty new variants don’t emerge—the following four steps are scheduled to gradually reopen the economy:

 Step 1: March 8 and March 29

 March 8: schools.
-Many teachers have worked throughout the pandemic to keep schools open for those who really need them, but on March 8 all pupils will return to the classroom.
+Many teachers have worked throughout the pandemic to keep schools open for those who need them, but on March 8 all pupils will return to the classroom.
 Primary and secondary teachers, plus everyone else needed in schools to ensure they are up and running, from secretaries and caretakers to bus drivers and catering staff, are back to work.
 Wraparound childcare, in the form of childminders and creche workers, is also allowed to start up again under certain circumstances.

 Step 2: April 12